 Unfortunately, Flo 28 is a misleading program that lacks scientific research and the recommendations on extensive and expensive supplementation are unfounded.
 In particular, her claim that she reversed her PCOS is inaccurate and preys upon women who have already struggled through

 To help combat the information, I’ve written below nutritional strategies to help support healthy hormones throughout your menstrual cycle.

 Dietitian Recommendations On What You Should Eat On Your Period

 - Eat iron-rich foods to help with fatigue and replenish the blood lost.
 This includes beef, lamb, eggs, tofu, leafy green vegetables, chickpeas, lentils and quinoa.

-- Vitamin B12 has an essential role in supporting healthy blood cells, nerve cells and DNA production.
-It is readily available in animal sources of protein including meat, chicken, fish, eggs and yoghurt.
+- Vitamin B-12 has an essential role in supporting healthy blood cells, nerve cells and DNA production.
+It is readily available in animal sources of protein including meat, chicken, fish, eggs and yogurt.
 B-12 fortified foods are also available if you are searching for plant-based sources of B12.
 This includes some nutritional yeast, vegetarian sausages, plant-based soy milk or almond milk.

 - Folate rich foods- Folate is essential in making new red blood cells (that are lost during your period)

 - Magnesium-rich foods: There is some research highlighting that magnesium may alleviate period pain, cramps and migraines.
 Magnesium in combination with vitamin B6 increases the effectiveness of reducing PMS symptoms including anxiety, irritability, depression, headache, nausea, and pain.
 Magnesium rich foods include dark leafy greens, nuts, seeds, fish, beans and legumes, whole grains, avocados, and low-fat dairy.
 Foods that are high in vitamin B6 include pork, chicken.
 Turkey, soy, oats, bananas, milk and fish.